 “Yay.”
 Not.
 But it was part of the job.
-“Listen, honey,” yes let’s play it up the expected way; should’ve been an actor.
-“Get your girlfriends and a photo to meet with our stylist,” his mother, “and she’ll be able to dote all over you, doll-face.
+“Listen, honey,” –yes let’s play it up the expected way- “get your girlfriends and a photo to meet with our stylist, and she’ll be able to dote all over you, doll-face.
 She’s just lovely.”
-And paid a fortune to deal with customers he hated.
+He paid his mother a fortune to deal with customers he hated.

 Again, he sniffed.
 Side-glanced the crawling clock, counting the minutes until his next snort of powdered magic.